cncf/kubernetes-community-days/planning/marketing-promotion.md

 ### Promotion

-* Once published on Bevy, your event will automatically get pulled over to [The Linux Foundation's community events website](https://events.linuxfoundation.org/about/community/)
+* Once published on Bevy, your event will automatically get pulled over to [The Linux Foundation's community events website](https://events.linuxfoundation.org/about/community/) and the [KCD about page](https://cncf.io/kcds).
+The drop-down menu on community.cncf.io is manual, so please ask a CNCF staff member to add it via your GitHub issue, OR the KCD organizers slack channel.
 * Identify an mabassador that can help spread the word that the event is scheduled
 * Reach out to local tech companies and consultants
 * Contact local tech publications and see if you can swap media sponsorship for ads in their publication or on their website